Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 While the Amazon Launchpad program features are compelling, membership to this program comes at a heavy premium.

 In addition to the standard 15% Amazon referral fee, Amazon charges an additional 5% premium to be a part of the program.
-At “Amazon’s discretion”, they may lower your fees to 3% once your gross sales exceed $1 million but it’s not guaranteed.
+At “Amazon’s discretion”, they may lower your referral fees to 3% once your gross sales exceed $1 million but it’s not guaranteed.

 In addition, Amazon forces you to commit to Amazon Launchpad for 12 months.

-While there’s no specific reason for this, Amazon states that a 12 month period will allow brands to participate in all major Amazon selling events such as Prime Day and the holiday season.
+While there’s no specific reason for this, Amazon states that a 12 month period will allow startups and brands to participate in all major Amazon selling events such as Prime Day and the holiday season.

 Overall, you will be paying an 18-20% referral fee to Amazon in addition to your normal Amazon FBA fees.
 This is a HUGE premium!